Traffic signs by country: Qatar

 Road signs in Qatar are regulated under the Qatar Traffic Control Manual (QTCM).
 They closely follow those used in the United Kingdom with certain distinctions.
 They are written in Arabic and English.

 Russia

 Road signs in the Asian part of Russia follow the Vienna Convention, specified in the GOST standard 52290-2004 (the Soviet Union was an original signatory to the convention, but only a few post-Soviet states are signatories to the convention).
 However, direction signs in the Asian part of Russia omit European route numbers (which are used in the European part), replaced by Asian route numbers, which are dark blue in background with white lettering, with a few exceptions.
-The same also apples to road signs used in Central Asian countries such as Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
+The same also applies to road signs used in Central Asian countries such as Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.

 Russia signed the Vienna Convention on Road Signs and Signals on 8 November 1968 and ratified it on 7 June 1974.